hongzhonglu/vivarium/doc/getting_started.rst

     $ python vivarium_work/vivarium/vivarium/processes/degradation.py
     ...

-.. note:: If you get errors from Python about being unable to find
+.. tip:: If you get errors from Python about being unable to find
     ``vivarium``, make sure you've set your PYTHONPATH correctly.
 See :ref:`pythonpath` for details.